emanueldonalds/git-loc-plot/README.md

 Plots lines of code over time in a Git repository.

-This script uses [cloc](https://github.com/AlDanial/cloc) to count lines of codes in each commit of a branch in a given repository.
+This script uses [cloc](https://github.com/AlDanial/cloc) to count lines of code in each commit of a branch in a given repository.

 The output consists of two files: